ROOMROCK PODCAST

 To Craft a Song With Love

 LISTEN TO MORE FROM BERNARD MILE' / 9pwvzhfhnyfd3gr19 It was really nice to sit down with BERNARD MILÉ from his home studio in Paris and talk about his 3 Songs MADA, What a Shame, and Where Are You.
 It's a candid conversation of a young singer songwriter trying to showcase his music in an ever changing landscape.
-It's a story about young love, the craft of song writing, disappointment and triumph!
-If anything come listen to the music and you won't be disappointed!
+It's a story about young love, the craft of song writing, disappointment and perseverance.

 Bernard Mile